knowledge-club/javascript/content/en/number.md

 Another variable type in Javascript is the type Number.

-Is very common in other languages have two or more types to numbers,

-É comum em outras linguagens termos dois ou mais tipos para números, it is typically a Type integer, and other of type float. sendo normalmente um do tipo inteiro, e outro de tipo flutuante.
+Is very common in other languages have two or more types to numbers, it is typically a Type integer, and other of type float. sendo normalmente um do tipo inteiro, e outro de tipo flutuante.

 ```
 // Examples of integers: